 Nutrition on Trekking Challenges

-On return to the support vehicle, my first action is to have hot food in the type of a specialist “outdoor” food.
-These are pouches of food that either self-heat (as in those that can be purchased from Challenge Central) or have hot water added to them.
-They can be bought in all good outdoor shops and they’re a great provider of essential calories and energy.
-They are perfect for this sort of challenge.
-I often bring a Tupperware box filled with pre-cooked pasta or rice mixed with veg or a sauce to nibble as we travel!
-Yes, it’s cold, and doesn’t always taste the best, but it’s providing those essential carbohydrates!
+Upon returning to the support vehicle, consider having hot food in the form of specialist “outdoor” food.
+These are pouches of food that either self-heat or have hot water added to them.
+They can be bought in all good outdoor shops and are a great provider of essential calories and energy.
+Pre-cooked pasta or rice mixed with veg or a sauce is also an excellent option for nibbling as you travel.

-I also would recommend ensuring you eat a good meal the night before/morning of (depending on your challenge itinerary) giving you the "energy fuel" needed to take on the mighty mountains.
-Take time ahead of the event to plan your food for the challenge as getting it right can only help you on your challenge,
+Ensure you eat a good meal the night before/morning of your challenge to provide the necessary energy fuel.
+Plan your food for the challenge ahead of time, as getting it right can only help you on your challenge.

-My best advice would be to have several uphill training walks of similar length to any of the 3 Peaks, weeks in advance, and gauge your needs from there.
+My best advice would be to have several uphill training walks of similar length to any of the 3 Peaks, weeks in advance, to gauge your needs.
 There is no better preparation than actually doing it!
 Remember, everyone is different, and these are my personal preferences.
 However, keeping the weight of your pack down by not carrying unnecessary items can make the whole experience more enjoyable.